cemleme/gridiron_privacy_terms/docs/terms.md

 To the fullest extent permitted by law, we are not liable for any indirect, incidental, special, consequential, or punitive damages, or for any loss of data, game progress, profits, or goodwill, arising out of or relating to your use of, or inability to use, the Game — including progress lost through a reset, a device change, a lost device, or a technical fault.

-Because the Game is provided free of charge, our total aggregate liability to you for all claims relating to the Game is limited to the greater of (a) the amount you paid us for the Game, which is zero, or (b) **EUR 50**.
+Because the Game is provided free of charge, our total aggregate liability to you for all claims relating to the Game is limited to the greater of the amount you paid us for the Game, which is zero

 Nothing in these Terms limits liability that cannot be limited by law, including liability for death or personal injury caused by negligence, or for fraud or fraudulent misrepresentation.